-Overall, satisfying results were found both in terms of removal efficiency (between 95 and 100%) for the divalent cations (Mg^{2+} and $Ca2^+$), which allows for effective processing of the remaining brine in the MED evaporator.
+Overall, satisfying results were found both in terms of removal efficiency (between 95 and 100%) for the divalent cations (Mg^{2+} and Ca^{2+}), which allows for effective processing of the remaining brine in the MED evaporator.

 However, the target purity of $Mg(OH)2$ crystals (above 90% based on grant agreement 730390) produced in the reactor was achieved in many, but not all experiments.
-As commented above, the undesired presence of CaCO3 co-precipitated with $Mg(OH)2$ was likely due to the very high concentration of Ca2+ and HCO3- ions in the feed brine.
-The high concentration of these ions in combination with the high values of pH in the MF-PFR reactor, led to the co-precipitation of these undesired products.
+As commented above, the undesired presence of $CaCO_3$ co-precipitated with $Mg(OH)2$ was likely due to the very high concentration of Ca^{2+} and HCO_3^{-} ions in the feed brine.
+The high concentration of these ions in combination with the high pH values in the MF-PFR reactor, led to the co-precipitation of these undesired products.

-A strategy to solve this problem was identified, that consists of a simple and fast de-gassing step of the feed brine (for CO_2 and HCO_3^- removal), before the MF-PFR.
-This strategy was tested in a new experimental campaign to be carried out at UNIPA Brine Excellent Center (BEC) satellite laboratory using artificial/real brines with a similar composition to the brines provided by DWP of EIW.
+A strategy to solve this problem was identified, that consists of a simple and fast de-gassing step of the feed brine (for CO2 and HCO3- removal), before the MF-PFR.
+This strategy was tested in a new experimental campaign carried out at UNIPA Brine Excellent Center (BEC) satellite laboratory using artificial/real brines with a similar composition to the brines provided by DWP of EIW.
 The outcome of this research can be found in Annex E: Further Testing for Improved Performance and Reliability - Site 01.